tizisdeepan/pulldownlayout/README.md

 ```
 Note: Check out sample project for cool pull down transitions.

 And that's it!
-You have now successfully implemented a cool PullDownLayout for your project!
+You have now successfully implemented a cool PullDownLayout for your android project!